Merrifield, Perez power Royals to 5-2 win over Yankees

 TRAINER'S ROOM

 Yankees: OF Estevan Florial, one of New York's top prospects, will require surgery on a fractured hamate bone in his right wrist after leaving Thursday night's game with Class-A Tampa.
-Yankees manager Aaron Boone said he had a similar injury in 2001 and missed about a month.
+Boone said he had a similar injury in 2001 and missed about a month. ...
+1B Greg Bird (right ankle surgery) is "right around the corner" from rejoining the Yankees, Boone said.
+He's been rehabbing at Double-A Trenton.

 Royals: INF Cheslor Cuthbert remained sidelined with back spasms, though manager Ned Yost said he would be available as a defensive replacement.
 He was hurt in Monday's game against the Rays.